Re-posted from March 6, 2014

 “Just breathe, Lisa,” I think, closing my eyes and turning my focus inward.

 My mind quiets and I am bathed in stillness.
-It is here I come to commune with the sacred.
-Here, I connect to the source which unites all life.
-It is here, I find everything I need.
+It is here, within my breath I come to commune with the sacred.
+I connect to Source.
+It is here I find everything I need.